Ben Cavil

-Ben Anthony "Honey Buns" Cavil (born January 31, 1972) is a former American football guard who played two seasons for the Baltimore Ravens of the National Football League (NFL).
-In addition to Baltimore, Cavil spent time with the San Diego Chargers, Philadelphia Eagles, Cleveland Browns, Scottish Claymores and New York/New Jersey Hitmen.
+Ben Anthony "Honey Buns" Cavil (born January 31, 1972) is an American former professional football player who was a guard for two seasons with the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Oklahoma Sooners.
+In addition to Baltimore, Cavil played professionally with the San Diego Chargers, Philadelphia Eagles, Cleveland Browns, Scottish Claymores and New York/New Jersey Hitmen.

 Early life and education

 Ben Cavil was born on January 31, 1972, in Galveston, Texas.
 He attended high school at La Marque (TX).
 Cavil then went to college and played football for the Oklahoma Sooners.
 He lettered from 1991 to 1994 before being signed by the San Diego Chargers.

 Professional career

 San Diego Chargers

-Cavil went undrafted in the 1995 NFL Draft and was then signed as an undrafted free agent by the San Diego Chargers.
+Cavil went undrafted in the 1995 NFL draft and was then signed as an undrafted free agent by the San Diego Chargers.
 He dislocated his wrist in training camp and was subsequently placed on injured reserve, ending his season.
 He did not make the roster in his second season.